menu

 Another popular method of renting is the long term lease.
 In this, a lump sum amount is paid as a one-time deposit for a certain period or term of lease like 2 years or 3 years.
 The tenant or lessee does not pay any monthly rent.
 At the end of the lease period, the owner has to refund the entire deposit money without any interest.
 In a long-term lease, the benefit is that there is no hassle of paying monthly rent and a lot can be saved in this type of lease.
 There may be maintenance, electricity and water charges that need to be paid regularly.

-Requirements For Renting
+Requirements for Renting in Karnataka

 • The renting should be for either residential or commercial purpose.